Danny Ryan

-Daniel "Danny" Ryan (1 May 1870 – 31 December 1966) was an Irish hurler who played as a forward for the Tipperary senior team.
+Daniel Ryan (1 May 1870 – 31 December 1966) was an Irish hurler who played as a forward for the Tipperary senior team.

 Ryan lined out for the team for just one season during the inaugural 1887 championship.
 He enjoyed much success that year, winning an All-Ireland medal as Tipp claimed the very first championship title.

 At club level Ryan played with Moycarkey–Borris.